conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 You can find the detailed guide for submitting new package recipes in [The staging process](adding_pkgs.md#creating-recipes).

 - ⚙️ Deployed in [`conda-forge/staged-recipes`](https://github.com/conda-forge/staged-recipes)
-- 🔒 Has access to Azure Pipelines, Github Actions, Travis CI, Anaconda.org (cf-staging)
+- 🔒 Has access to Anaconda.org (cf-staging)
 - 🤖 Integrated with [`webservices`](#webservices)

 #### Anatomy of staged-recipes